Ntšeliseng 'Masechele Khaketla: Life

 Ntšeliseng Caroline Ramolahloane was born on 1 January 1918 at Ha Majara, in Berea District of what was then Basutoland.
-Her father, Luka Ramolahloane, was a teacher, and her mother, ’Maphilip Ramolahloane, was a housewife.
+Her father, Luka Ramolahloane, was a teacher, and her mother, 'Maphillip Ramolahloane, was a housewife.
 She was one of eight children, and brought up in privileged surroundings due to her father's job.
 As a child, she read the English and Sesotho books that were in the family home, and aspired to be a nurse.
 Her early education was at schools in Liphiring and Siloe in Mohale's Hoek District.

-Khaketla went on to Morija College in 1933 and became the first Mosotho woman to complete a junior certificate.
-She then continued her studies at the University of Fort Hare where she became the first Mosotho woman to graduate, obtaining a Bachelor of Arts degree in History and English, in 1940.
+Khaketla went on to Morija College in 1933 and became upon her completion of her studies in 1936, the first Mosotho woman to complete a junior certificate.
+She then continued her studies at the University of Fort Hare (then South African Native College at Fort Hare), where she became the first Mosotho woman to graduate, obtaining a Bachelor of Arts degree in English and Sesotho, in 1941, having completed her studies the previous year.
 A year later she began a teaching career at missionary schools run by the Paris Evangelical Missionary Society and then at Basutoland High School in Maseru where she became deputy principal.
 It was while she was in Maseru that she met her husband, Bennett Makalo Khaketla.
-They had six children, including ‘Mamphono Khaketla.
+They had six children, including 'Mamphono Khaketla.
 The couple lived in exile in South Africa between 1950 and 1953 due to his political activities.

 We used to have our own Sesotho religion you know.
 It was a practical one.
 People looked after each other because if not, they feared the ancestors were watching.
 Christianity now says you just don the uniform and go to church on Sunday and the rest of the week doesn't matter.
 But what is your religion worth if you can't put it into action?
 Even just a little bit, like cleaning up or smearing mud.